keboola/connection-docs/sunkendatatemple/index.md

 {: .image-popup}
 ![Screenshot - Go to Storage click link](/sunkendatatemple/22-storage.png)

-From the selection of buckets, pick the one called “room number 5 ”.
-There is a table in it.
+From the selection of buckets, pick the one called “sunken-data-temple”.
+There is a table “room_number_5” in it.
 Check its content and there is the secret!

 Trouble still?
 Well, it’s a synonym of the word “pail”, which is frequently used together with the word “list”.
 There’s even a great movie with that title.
 Morgan Freeman and Jack Nicholson are in it.
 Enough hints?